 The increased presence of AFVs and AFI will also require safety personnel to be properly informed and prepare for new protocols.
 Fire officials need to be educated about the behavior of different alternative fuels, and first responders must know about any safety concerns that are particular to non-conventional vehicle fuels.
-Historically, emergency personnel have not received sufficient training on alternative fuels, although the departments of San Mateo County are already working to change this as a result of meetings associated with this Alternative Fuel Readiness Plan.
+Historically, emergency personnel have not received sufficient training on alternative fuels, however first responders are already working to increase training referenced in this Alternative Fuel Readiness Plan.